NothingRealm/drone_CICD/README.md

-trying to make a CI/CD pipeline using drone
+trying to make a CI/CD pipeline using drone.